-No adverse reactions related to the vaccines were observed during the study.
+No adverse reactions associated with vaccination were observed during the study.
 All calves were seronegative (SN antibodies < 1:2) to IBR virus prior to vaccination on Day 0.
-Eighty-one percent of vaccinated calves (17/21) developed SN titers > 1:2 prior to challenge and 90% (19/21) had titers >1:2 7 days after challenge.
-Calves in the control group remained seronegative until 14 days post-challenge (Day 209; Figure 2).
-Calves vaccinated with N3 demonstrated an anamnestic response after challenge which suggests stimulation of memory cells resulting from the vaccine.
+Eighty-one percent of vaccinated calves (17/21) developed SN titers > 1:2 prior to challenge, and 90% (19/21) had titers >1:2 seven days after challenge.
+Calves in the control group remained seronegative until 14 days post-challenge (Day 209, Figure 2).
+Calves vaccinated with N3PMH demonstrated an anamnestic response after challenge, which suggests stimulation of memory cells resulting from the vaccine.